fsharp/fslang-design/RFCs/FS-1090-Generic-struct-type-whose-fields-are-all-unmanaged-types-is-unmanaged.md

     member _.X = x
     member _.Y = y

-// Not unmanaged, since it has a field with a non-unmanaged type.
+// Not unmanaged, since it has a field with a managed type.
 [<Struct>]
 type MyStructGenericWithUnmanagedField<'T>(x: 'T, y: 'T, z: obj) =
     member _.X = x